On June 7th, 2023, the Bank of Canada (BoC) announced it was raising its interest rate to 4.75%. This announcement comes after a short pause in hikes.

 • the 5-year fixed rate set by the Bank of Canada.

-What do higher interest rates mean for savers?
+What do higher interest rates mean for savings accounts and GICs?

 When interest rates go up, so do consumers' expectations for interest rates on savings accounts.
 Recent hikes may mean slightly higher rates on savings accounts and guaranteed investment certificates (GICs) down the road.
-The banks aren’t obligated to raise savings account interest in proportion to borrowing interest rates, but competitive pressures may eventually result in a rise.
+Financial institutions aren’t obligated to raise savings account interest in proportion to borrowing interest rates, but competitive pressures may eventually result in a rise.

 How to prepare for an interest rate rise?